oracle-livelabs/oic/oic-gen3/features-2024/events/aboutprojects/projects.md

 In this lab, you will:

-- Understand concepts of a project.
+- Understand about the projects.
 - Understand how project helps you.
+- Restrictions

 ### Prerequisites